Tornhoof/SpanJson/README.md

 - Public Properties and Fields are considered for serialization/deserialization
 - DateTime{Offset} is in ISO8601 mode
 - Dynamics
-- Enums (string and integer, for integer see section Custom Resolver)
+- Enums (string and integer, for integer see section Custom Resolver), incl.
+Flags
 - Anonymous types
 - Dictionary<,> with string as key
 - Serialization/Deserialization of most IEnumerable<T> types (Stack and ConcurrentStack are not supported)